michami/MBR/README.md

 # Alternative Tokens

-An easy alternative for the tokens, if you're playing at home, would be to use dice, of course.
-Any time you're using values 6 or under, I would use a d6, since they're very stable, and less likely to change value if brushed with a sleeve.
+An easy alternative for the tokens, if you're playing at home, would be to use dice.
+I would use the optional rule of only spending part of your tokens (up to **6**) along with a single **d6** die to keep track of the tokens you can spend.
+Since a **d6** is very stable, it's less likely to change value if brushed with a sleeve, unlike bigger size dice.
+For **HP**, use multiple dice.

 # Alternative Rules